agruzdev/Yato/README.md

 * **yato::narrow_cast** - casts one arithmetic type to another.
 If correct value was lost due to narrowing then it throws exception in debug build
 * **yato::pointer_cast** - performs reinterpret casting for pointers.
 Saves CV-cvalifiers and doens't allow to cast intergral value to pointer

+Functional traits

+* **yato::is_callable** - checks if type is a callable type, i.e. it is pointer to function or it has operator() (including closure type)
+* **yato::callable_trait** - deduces return type and all arguments types for any callable type
+* **yato::make_function** - converts any callable type to std::function with corresponding return and arguments types

 ### "Annotations" ###
 There are a couple of experiments inspired by [Cpp Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)